 On Dec.
 14 more than 400 participated in Pittsburg State University's fall commencement exercises in the Garfield Weede Physical Education Building on the PSU campus.
 College of Education and College of Technology commencement area graduate was Tyson R. Letourneau, Bachelor of Business Administration, of Claflin.

-Great Bend Middle School announces students who received the Above and Beyond Award for the second nine weeks.
-The students are nominated by their teachers for going above and beyond the call of duty in becoming a good citizen of GBMS.
-The student receives a certificate, and a pizza and pop luncheon with the administrators.
+Great Bend Middle School announces the November and December Above and Beyond Winners.
+Each of these students were nominated by their teachers because they have gone above and beyond the call of duty in becoming a good citizen of GBMS.
+The students receive and certificate and a pizza and pop luncheon with the school Administrators.

-Olivia Lowry, a Junior at Hoisington High School, has been selected to serve as Area 6 KAY President.
-Olivia's selection took place at the Nov.
-7, Regional Conference hosted by the Goddard High School KAY Club.
+Greg Burley, a junior at Great Bend High School has been selected to serve as Area 6 KAY President.
+Greg's selection took place at the Nov.
+1 Regional Conference hosted by the Halstead High School KAY Club.

 Page 1 of 1